-PT services must be ordered by the worker's attending doctor, nurse practitioner, or the physician's assistant for the attending doctor.
+PT services must be ordered by the worker's attending provider.
 The services must be provided by a:

-- Licensed physical therapist, or - Physical therapist assistant serving under a licensed physical therapist's direction, or - Athletic trainer serving under a licensed physical therapist's direction.
+- · Licensed physical therapist, or - Physical therapist assistant serving under a licensed physical therapist's direction, or - Athletic trainer serving under a licensed physical therapist's direction.